pcubillos/pyratbay/docs/spec_tutorial.rst

 radiative-transfer calculations.
 Since there is little transmitted intensity through a layer when the optical depth is greater than one, layers where :math:`\tau \gg 1` won't impact on the resulting spectrum.

-..
-Thus, setting ``maxdepth = 10.0``, for example, will prevent the
-    code to compute
+The default value of ``maxdepth = 10.0`` is thus an appropriate conservative value.

-.. ethresh
+.. what about ethresh?

 Plane-parallel Hemispheric Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^